Meteorological history of Hurricane Irma: Formation and initial rapid intensification

 Moving westward due to a mid-level ridge over the eastern Atlantic, the nascent storm began developing upper-level poleward outflow, as an anticyclone became established over the system, with banding features becoming increasingly evident in satellite images.
 Early on August 31, a central dense overcast (CDO) and an eye feature developed, indicating that Irma intensified into a Category 1 hurricane around 06:00 UTC, only 30 hours after tropical cyclogenesis.
 The mid-level ridge to the north weakened slightly late on August 31, resulting in the storm curving west-northwestward.
 Irma underwent rapid intensification after reaching hurricane status, becoming a Category 2 hurricane at 18:00 UTC and then a Category 3 hurricane, becoming a major hurricane – around 00:00 UTC on September 1.
-In a 48-hour period, the hurricane's intensity had increased by 65 mph, a feat achieved only by about 1-in-30 Atlantic tropical cyclones.
+In a 48-hour period, the hurricane's intensity had increased by 65 mph, a feat achieved only by about 1-in-30 Atlantic hurricanes.
 On September 2, a ship passed 60 mi to the west of the center of Irma, recording maximum winds of 45 mph, while hurricane-force winds were estimated to have extended up to 17 mi from the center, both of which indicated that the inner core of Irma remained compact.
 After being a major hurricane for about 30 hours, the system weakened slightly to a strong Category 2 hurricane at 12:00 UTC on September 2, likely as a result of drier air and eyewall replacement cycles, with the eye sometimes becoming obscured and the deep convection lining the eyewall appearing weaker.
 During this time, Irma began moving west-southwestward under the influence of a strong high pressure area to the north.
 The first aircraft reconnaissance flight into the hurricane occurred early on September 4; during the mission, an eye 29 mi in diameter and surface winds of 115 mph were observed.
 Although the NHC operationally considered Irma to be a Category 3 hurricane at that time, post-analysis indicated that the storm was still at Category 2 status.